 The challenge was to choose an iconic Glasgow backdrop near their offices, which offered some shelter from the tricky weather conditions that were battering Scotland that week.
 The area outside the SEC and the SSE Hydro was the obvious choice as it’s only a stone’s throw from their offices.
 There were also quite a few sheltered spots which I could use to secure the lights in the wind and prevent the group from looking like they were standing out on a highland hillside in a gale.

-Kick ICT Group Corporate Portrait Sessions with Epic Scotland Photography
+Kick ICT Group Corporate Portraits with Epic Scotland Photography

 Tom O’Hara was announcing that his Kick ICT Group had become the biggest provider of IT solutions to small and medium-sized companies in Scotland.
 This was because of a recent acquisition of the larger Bellshill-based Castle Computer Services.